 Magnesium is one of these cofactors and it’s super important to your overall health.
 Magnesium is responsible for over 300 chemical reactions in the body, yet it’s estimated that 65% of the population has some form of magnesium deficiency!

-50-60% of the magnesium in the body is stored in the bone.
+We store 50-60% of the magnesium in our body in the bone.
 Even a slight deficiency leads to bone loss, which creates a snowball effect of weakening as we age.